Ph.D., Social Psychology, Ohio State University

 Dr. Hermann currently teaches Principles of Psychology, Social Psychology, Experimental Psychology, and directs the Honor Experience in Psychology.

 Most of Professor Hermann's research focuses on how self-evaluations are maintained and how they are related to interpersonal processes.
-He has become particularly interested in how people typically perceive others' evaluations (perceived esteem) and the degree to which many phenomena that are associated with self-esteem can be explained by these social evaluations.
+He has become particularly interested in how extremely favorable self-evaluations (e.g., narcissistic ones) are related to positive and negative social behavior.
 He also conducts research on how to effectively communicate expectations between students and college instructors and how such communication affects classroom outcomes.

 Dr. Hermann serves as the director of the Honors Experience in Psychology and is an active participant in other departmental committees and initiatives.